 'If you are an influencer, please don’t feel entitled to whatever you want.
 Some people would rather be paid for their time and treated with respect.'

 U.K.-based musician Jamie Mathias is quite familiar with those who offer exposure in return for his services.
 Having gained a substantial following on social media by writing, composing and recording original songs for people's special days, Mathias has had to deal with a fair share of such entitled individuals.
-A few months ago, he shared screenshots of some of the conversations he's had with opportunistic people who wanted him to work for free and we thought we'd seen the worst.
-However, proving there's always room to lower the bar, an influencer couple recently got in touch with Mathias.
+In 2022, he shared screenshots of some of the conversations he's had with opportunistic people who wanted him to work for free and we thought we'd seen the worst.
+However, proving there's always room to lower the bar, an influencer couple got in touch with Mathias.

 "2 big influencers want me at their wedding next summer.
 Take a wild guess how they want to pay me," he tweeted, sharing screenshots of the influencer—whose name Mathias prefers not to reveal—blatantly asking him to not only write a personal song for their wedding in Ibiza but also perform an hour-long set... in exchange for promo posts.
 "Hey bro.
 Me and **** are getting married in Ibiza and we love your personal songs.
 If you're free, do you fancy flying out?" the first message reads.
 Responding to the message with enthusiasm, Mathias replied that he'd send them some pricing options if they could give him more details about the gig.
 He even offered 50% off if they confirmed the booking before New Year's.